My life and my creations all evolved from that place inside where we all think, feel, and reflect.

 As we face the New Year, we sign up for challenges, plan our reading, and get ready for Bloggiesta (later in January) when we do blog makeovers.

-One of my challenges is a Writing Challenge that you can find out about over at Creative Moments.
+One of my challenges is a Writing Challenge that you can find out about over at Creative Moments (now included in this site).
 I’ve posted my reading challenges at Curl up and Read.
 In the writing challenge, we set our own goals and work on any aspect of writing…even editing.
 So I will continue to work on the manuscript begun during NaNoWriMo.
 With 52,000 + words, I’m on my way.
 I have ideas about where the story should go; then in one of the other rounds (yes, the challenge is divided up into “rounds”), I can begin the editing process.

 So far, I’ve signed up for four reading challenges, and I’m thinking that I should stop.
 But we’ll see how it goes.

 I got a new Kindle for Christmas, so now I can begin to overcome the “overflowing bookshelves” issue!